switchalls/sainsburys-serverside-test/README.md

 Above list verified by manually viewing product details in browser

+*Assumption* - Product descriptions should only contain "div.longTextItems" only and ignore "div.memo" elements

 *TODO* - Why is Jsoup converting absolute href links (`https://jsainsburyplc.github.io`) to relative ones (`../shop`) when running via main but not junits ?